I've been writing about foreign travel and European rock music online for over 12 years.

 Logan came together in 2003 in Glasgow.
 Their soft-edged AOR musical style has been compared to the likes of Creed, Nickelback, and Alter Bridge among others.
-They have been prolific ever since with an average of a new album every 2 years until they broke up in 2010.
+They had a prolific output with an average of a new album every 2 years until they broke up in 2010.

 In 2008 the band won a local Rock Radio competition and the prize was a support role with Bon Jovi at Hampden Stadium.
 After that, they actually supported Alter Bridge in 2009 and also English rockers Thunder not to mention gracing the stage at the Download Festival in Castle Donington.
 Top songs to look out for are 'When I Get Down', 'Lost and Found' and the marvelous ballad 'Jump in Again'.

 A band that was based in Ayrshire and formed in 1982.
 Vocalist Stewartie Adams teamed up with guitarist Eddie Trainer, drummer Tam Cramer, and bass player Georgie Pringle.
 They later added Paul Stephens on the keyboard.

 It resulted in their sole album called 'Up an' Cumin' which was released in 1987.
 It included stand-out tracks like 'Don't Walk Away', 'Way of Destiny, 'Say Goodbye' and 'Kill Them All'.
 But after gamely plugging away for a few more years the band eventually split up in 1991 after Prism Records folded.